Sigma Kappa: Badges

-There are also alumni pins, 25-year pins, and 50-year pins, and the "Pearl Court Pin" which is given to recipients of the Ernestine Duncan Collins Pearl Court Award, which is a national award given by the organization.
+There are also alumni pins, 25-year pins, 50-year pins, and the "Pearl Court Pin", given to recipients of the Ernestine Duncan Collins Pearl Court Award.

 Philanthropies

-In 1962, Sigma Kappa established a separate branch, the Sigma Kappa Foundation, and in 1989, it was incorporated as a 501(c)(3) nonprofit organization.
+In 1962, Sigma Kappa established a separate entity, the Sigma Kappa Foundation, and in 1989, it was incorporated as a 501(c)(3) nonprofit organization.
 Chapters raise funds for the Foundation, which then grants the funds towards: scholarships for leadership and tuition for its collegiate members, alumnae chapter funds, alumnae and collegiate crisis relief, and collegiate project grants, while donations made with specific restrictions may be given to specific scholarships or causes such as Alzheimer's research.

 At a 1918 convention, the sorority voted to partner with the Maine Sea Coast Mission to aid communities and ecologies of coastal Maine.
 In 1954, gerontology was adopted as another main philanthropy of Sigma Kappa, with members encouraged to volunteer with the elderly.
 Beginning in 1984, the sorority added an emphasis on Alzheimer's disease research.
 The sorority also has an "Inherit the Earth" project that has goals of improving local environments.
 The first letter of Sigma Kappa's five philanthropies spell out the word "Sigma;" the philanthropies are the Sigma Kappa Foundation, Inherit the Earth, Gerontology, Maine Sea Cost Mission, and the Alzheimer's Association.

 Many collegiate chapters of Sigma Kappa participate in The Walk to End Alzheimer's to raise money for the Alzheimer's Association.
 This money does not go through the Sigma Kappa Foundation but directly to the Alzheimer's Association.
 According to the Foundation's website: "Since becoming a Platinum National Walk team in 2016, Sigma Kappa has consistently raised more than $1,000,000 annually.
-In 2019, Sigma Kappa will become a Diamond Level National Walk Team, the highest level for a national team for the Alzheimer's Association."
-Some chapters may also participate host a variety of fundraising events called "Ultra Violet", a concept introduced in 2008, where all funds raised go to the Foundation's PULSE fund.
+In 2019, Sigma Kappa became a Diamond Level National Walk Team, the highest level for a national team for the Alzheimer's Association."
+Some chapters may also participate in hosting a variety of fundraising events called "Ultra Violet", a concept introduced in 2008, where all funds raised go to the Foundation's PULSE fund.

-Values

-As sisters of the Sigma Kappa Sorority, alumnae and collegiate women strive to uphold the four values that the sorority is founded on: friendship, loyalty, personal growth, and service.

 Membership

-As with all National Panhellenic Conference (NPC) sororities, women may join Sigma Kappa if they attend as an undergraduate a university with an active chapter from which they receive a membership offer.
-Prospective members must meet the fraternity's national minimum GPA requirement (2.5/4.0) as well as the chapter's requirement.
+As with all National Panhellenic Conference (NPC) sororities, women may join Sigma Kappa if they attend as an undergraduate at a university with an active chapter from which they receive a membership offer.
+Prospective members must meet the fraternity's national minimum GPA requirement (3.0/4.0) as well as the chapter's requirement.
 Alternatively, women past college-age may be invited or may apply to join via alumnae initiation if they are not already a member of another NPC sorority, a process which 20 of the 26 NPC members also participate in.
 Due to NPC agreements, no woman who has been initiated into another NPC sorority may join another one, although no NPC member is restricted from joining a professional or service Greek letter organization.